Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 * I have to congratulate you and thank you for developing such an amazing tool.
 It's the future of DFIR.
-I hope Rapid7 won't make it very expensive in future.
+I hope Rapid7 won't make it very expensive in the future.

 * Awesome product, can't wait to use it in prod!

 * This is a game changer for the DFIR industry.
-Keep up the great work
+Keep up the great work.

 * Keep the file system based back end, its simplicity makes chain of custody/court submissions possible.